Cemex: Recent history (2006–)

 In December 2010, DOL Resolves Employee Back Wage Case With CEMEX – The U.S. Department of Labor announced the filing of a consent judgment in a case against CEMEX Inc. and the recovery of $1,514,449 in overtime back wages for 1,705 current and former ready-mix drivers who worked in eight states.

 In 2016, Cemex sold its Rinker Materials pipe business to Quikrete.

 In February 2018, the company reported record earnings of $750 million for all of 2016, the highest in a decade.
 Lowering company debt after recent acquisitions were a main cause of the company's financial performance.
 In the second-quarter 2021 CEMEX reported a net profit of US$270 million and a Debt-to-Ebitda 2.85 leverage ratio, within investment-grade range.

 In July 2022, Cemex acquired majority stake in ProStein, a German aggregates producer.

+In 2023, the U.S. National Labor Relations Board affirmed findings that Cemex had committed over two dozen unfair labor practices leading up to a 2019 union election.
+The board used this case to set a new policy that an employer who interferes with an election will be compelled to recognize the union without an election, where previously a new election would be ordered.
+The case marked a significant new policy which partly revived the Joy Silk doctrine.

 CEMEX worldwide

 CEMEX World Corporate Headquarters is in Monterrey, Mexico and its U.S. operations headquarters is in Memorial City, Houston, Texas.

 The company operates in over 30 countries/territories around the world including: